 The truth is — as modern parents, we have the craziest demands placed upon us, do we not?
 We, as a culture, are in a very strange place in our evolution: we’ve lost our villages and communities, many of us don’t have family nearby, most of us have 2 parents that work full-time and all childcare is farmed out to 3rd parties.
-In an ongoing pandemic, these problems are only “all the more so.”
 Without getting sidetracked, the point is that this is not how we evolved to live (say it louder for the people in the back!).

 And yet?
 Here we are.
 Doing the best we can.